 We believe that our success is dependent on our ability to continue identifying and anticipating the needs of our customers, to retain our existing customers and to add new customers.
 For example, our business plan is designed to penetrate large, critical infrastructure end markets with our wireless and UAS driven data solutions and have expanded our dedicated sales resources and field personnel to broaden our marketing and field support efforts into new industries and sectors.
 As a result, we have significantly increased customer engagement in the transportation, security and UAS end markets with Ondas Networks and in the industrial, public safety and government markets with OAS.
 We expect that our qualified customer pipeline will increase in other additional strategic end markets.
 However, as we become larger through organic growth, the growth rates for customer engagement, project volume and average spend per customer may slow, even if we continue to add customers on an absolute basis.
-In addition, the costs associated with customer retention may be substantially lower than costs associated with the acquisition of new customers.
-Therefore, our failure to retain existing customers, even if such losses are offset by an increase in revenue resulting from the acquisition of new customers, could have an adverse effect on our business, financial condition or results of operations.
+In addition, the costs associated with customer retention may be substantially lower than costs associated with the acquisition of new customers, could have an adverse effect on our business, financial condition or results of operations.